 Responsibly sourced to avoid causing damage to natural environments.
 Many status quo materials can cause damage to the natural environment, whether through mining, industrial farming or resource depleting monoculture forestry.
 These processes can become quite extractive and harm local biodiversity.
 Regenerative materials are either waste based or are grown using non-extractive farming (such as regenerative algea farms)

+Every material used is specifically chosen to be life friendly.
 What do we mean by that?
 Simply put, it doesn’t contain harmful toxins, minerals or chemicals.
 This eliminates the direct or follow on impact on people, animals and the environment.
 All materials, including the additives, are derived from natural resources and contain no additional chemicals that could be harmful (in small or large amounts) in natural ecosystems.

 Low energy.
 Further, and this is a key aspect that many would be eco alternative materials fall short - The refining, purification and production processes does not rely on significant energy inputs.
 Processing these materials does not require a large amount of heat, as it can happen at ambient temperature, or via pressing Furthermore processing these materials does not require a large amount of heat, they can be processed using pressing or ambient temperatures.